 Toyota models have started trends and have captured the hearts and minds of car enthusiasts here in the Philippines and all over the world.

-A slight disclaimer though, these list of top Toyota vehicles will most likely feature old models, some of which wasn’t even released here in the Country but are still significant to the Toyota timeline nonetheless.
+A slight disclaimer though, these list of top Toyota vehicles will most likely feature old models, some of which wasn’t even available in the Toyota Philippines' local model lineup but are still significant to the Toyota timeline nonetheless.

 So without further ado, here are the top 5 greatest Toyota cars ever made in no particular order.